 What Is Mediation?

-Typically, car accident mediation is between (1) the driver, who brought the claim, and (2) the other driver, or a representative or the lawyer of the other driver's insurance company.
-In most cases, both the other party and you will equally pay for mediation.
+Typically, car accident mediation is between (1) the driver and their attorney, who brought the claim, and (2) the other driver, or a representative or the lawyer of the other driver's insurance company.
+In most cases, both you and the other party or parties will equally pay for mediation.
 Thus, be sure that the other party is willing to resolve the matter in order to avoid wasting money and time.

 Selecting a Mediator

 A mediator is a neutral third party who facilitates the discussion during the mediation.
 Car accident mediators are usually retired judges or lawyers who regularly mediate personal injury cases.
 During mediation, mediators play an important role in identifying the issues, exploring the bases for resolution, discussing consequences of the agreement, and guiding the parties to accommodate the interests of the other parties.
 Therefore, you and the other party should carefully decide who would be the best fit for your dispute as a mediator.

 Before You Go to Mediation